bthate/genocide/docs/index.rst

 In chronological order:

-11-12-2017 I informed the chamber of the fact that the medicine used in treatements of psychiatric illnesses are poison
-           The proof exists of a url to the European Chemical Agency, showing that Haldol is a toxic substance (toxic if swallowed accompanied by a skull en bones).
-           This link worked a the time the chamber member were informed.
+11-12-2017 I informed the chamber of the fact that the medicine used in treatements of psychiatric illnesses are poison The proof exists of a url to the European Chemical Agency, showing that Haldol is a toxic substance (toxic if swallowed accompanied by a skull en bones). his link worked a the time the chamber member were informed.

 23-01-2018 The Chamber votes in favour of the Wet Forensische Zorg, Wet verplichte GGZ, Wet Zorg en Dwang knowing that the medicine used in these treatements are poison.